 The final option is the most innovative and also provides the highest returns.
-I refer to it as the local reactive separation option.
-This option involves reacting all the gases at the wellhead and tailoring the reaction to crack or convert the ethane while allowing the methane to pass through to the export pipeline.
+I refer to it as the pad-level (local) reactive separation option.
+This option involves reacting all the gases at the wellhead and tailoring the reaction to crack or convert the ethane (ethylene/fuels/hydrocarbons in Figure 10) while allowing recovery and sale of the other liquids.
+The methane passes through to the export pipeline.